THE TRAVEL DOCTOR

 Sleeping Sickness

-Also known as African Trypanosomiasis is caused by tiny organisms called trypanosomes which are spread by the bites of infected tsetse flies and is confined to areas of tropical Africa.
+African Trypanosomiasis, also known as "sleeping sickness," is caused by microscopic parasites called trypanosomes.
+It is transmitted by the bites of infected tsetse flies and is confined to areas of tropical Africa.

 Tsetse flies breed alongside rivers and transmit the disease between wild animals, cattle and humans.
 It is also responsible for deaths amongst livestock and is therefore of economic significance.
 Epidemics usually occur after outbreaks of social or political turmoil.